joinrepublic/traefik-csp-middleware/README.md

-# Rewrite Body

-This is a fork of [Traefik](https://github.com/traefik)'s [plugin-rewritebody](https://github.com/traefik/plugin-rewritebody) that is aimed at extending support to handle `gzip` content.
-This was initially aimed at extending the support for utilizing [theme.park](https://github.com/traefik/plugin-rewritebody)'s themes but can likely be used for a range of other uses.

-## Changes From Original Traefik Plugin

-The primary change is to add support for `gzip` content.
-This brought another potential issue to mind, what about really large content?
-This was handled as well.
+# Content Security Policy rewrite for Traefik

+This is a fork of [Rewrite Body with compression](https://github.com/packruler/rewrite-body) middleware.
+Instead of rewriting random sequence of strings, it looks for a specific substring in Content Security Policy.
+It works similar to [CloudFlare Worker for CSP nonces](https://github.com/moveyourdigital/cloudflare-worker-csp-nonce) and is designed to be compatible.

 ### Process For Handling Body Content